praj-bellakka/tp/docs/team/brendanlsz.md

 ### Enhancements Implemented

 Implemented the core functionalities of the following:
+- `Storage`:
-- `Storage`: I implemented the file storage functionality, which allows the FitNus application to save the user's data to a text file.
-This enables FitNus to retain the user's progress and data even after terminating the application.
-The `Storage` class is also designed such that it fails gracefully in the event that the text files are corrupted.
+  - I implemented the file storage functionality, which allows the FitNus application to save and read data to and from text files.
+This enables FitNus to retain the user's progress and various data even after terminating the application.
+  - The `Storage` class is also designed such that it fails gracefully in the event that the text files are corrupted.
 This is achieved by discarding corrupted data and providing messages to the user.
+  - Implementing the storage functionality also involved adding methods to various classes to preload data and also convert data to String for storage.
+- `FoodDatabase`:
-- `FoodDatabase`: At the beginning of the project, I implemented the core functionalities of the `FoodDatabase` class, used to keep a record of all the various types of `Food` objects.
-Over the course of the project, I also continuously added enhancements, including features that allow users to search `Food` objects as well as find `Food` suggestions.
+  - At the beginning of the project, I implemented the core functionalities of the `FoodDatabase` class, used to keep a record of all the various types of `Food` objects.
+  - Over the course of the project,
+  I also continuously added enhancements, including features that allow users to search `Food` objects as well as find `Food` suggestions.
+- `EntryDatabase`:
-- `EntryDatabase`: I co-implemented the basic features of the `EntryDatabase` class, used to handle all functionalities relating to the Entry objects.
+  - I co-implemented the basic features of the `EntryDatabase` class, used to handle functionalities relating to the `Entry` objects.
+- `ViewSuggestionsCommand`:
-- `ViewSuggestionsCommand`: In V2.0, I implemented the `ViewSuggestionsCommand`, which enables users to find suggestions from their `FoodDatabase` on what to eat based on their calorie goal and the food type they specify.
+  - In v2.0, I implemented the `ViewSuggestionsCommand`, which enables users to find suggestions from their `FoodDatabase` on what to eat based on their calorie goal and the food type they specify.
+- `FindFoodsCommand`:
-- `FindFoodsCommand`: I implemented the `FindFoodsCommand` in V2.0 which allows users to search the `FoodDatabase` using a keyword.
+  - I implemented the `FindFoodsCommand` in v2.0 which allows users to search the `FoodDatabase` using a keyword.
 This allows users to easily find matching `Food` objects in the database.
+- `FindEntriesCommand`:
-- `FindEntriesCommand`: I implemented the `FindEntriesCommand` in V2.0 which allows users to search the `EntryDatabase` using a keyword.
+  - I implemented the `FindEntriesCommand` in v2.0 which allows users to search the `EntryDatabase` using a keyword.
 This allows users to easily find matching `Entry` objects in the database.

 ### Contributions to the UG: